Working with Google Sheets from R

 Which approach should I use?

 Short answer: whichever is best for you!
 I think there are benefits to storing data in the same worksheet and in different ones, and it’s really context dependent.
 That is, think about which best meets your use case.
 If there isn’t a clear benefit to one over another, I’m generally a fan of using different worksheets.
 I often work with behavioral data as part of neuroscience or psychology studies and find I like the compartmentalization of each person’s data in a new worksheet.
 I may set the sheet name equal to their participant ID, for example.
-As needed, I can go back and easily combine all the data with the function defined above, sheet_combine().
+As needed, I can go back and easily combine all the data with the function defined above, sheet_combine()

 Conclusion

-To recap, I briefly outlined two approaches I use for storing data with Google Sheets using the googlesheets4 package.
+package.
 I introduced a utility function for aggregating data across individual worksheets and provided an example for you to try yourself.

 If you have any feedback, please leave a comment below!
 For more of my work, please check out my GitHub.
 If you want to chat about anything (including neuroscience, #rstats, piano, or my cat), DM me on Twitter.
 Need help with an #rstats or Shiny project?
 I’m available for consulting – just send me an email!

-2. Side note: ‘tldr’ is a reference to “too long, didn’t read” which was originally a section where I would cover the highlights.
+.
+The former is required to use user-friendly names when specifying Google Sheets to write, as we will see later.
+See this vignette for more details.↩︎Side note: ‘tldr’ is a reference to “too long, didn’t read” which was originally a section where I would cover the highlights.
 Now, the whole post is that section…😅↩︎